Circling Up—In the Classroom

 • Practicing humility, consider your own social positions and how they shape your experiences and perspectives.

-2. Consistently do a check-in to start each class, such as sharing gifts and baggage.
+2. Consistently do a check-in to start each class, such as sharing baggage and gifts.
 Model this yourself.
 If you have a small class, all can contribute.
 If it’s a larger class, let students volunteer to share, and encourage new voices to chime in.
 Plan to cover less content in your class so you have time for this important check-in and take seriously what they share with you to ensure this is a praxis of mutuality and care, rather than a performative exercise.
 This means perhaps adapting your class or course plans or following up individually or collectively as appropriate.

 • Suggested verbiage: What are your gifts (things you’re happy about) and baggage (things you’re dealing with) today?
 You don’t have to have baggage, but you do have to have a gift.